 However, in recent years, studies have shown the clear benefits of online therapy in treating autism.

-Autism treatment is extremely time-consuming.
-For example, Applied Behavioral Analysis (ABA), one of the most efficient autism treatments, takes up approximately 26 to 40 hours a week, depending on the severity of the disorder.
-Usually, this isn’t the only type of therapy that children have to partake in to effectively deal with autism.
+Treating autism can be extremely time-consuming.
+For example, Applied Behavioral Analysis (ABA), regarded as one of the most efficient autism treatments, takes up to 26 to 40 hours a week, depending on the severity of the disorder.
+Usually, this isn’t the only type of therapy that children have to partake in to effectively treat autism.

 The online version of this type of therapy wouldn’t be much shorter, but it avoids having to travel to your therapist every day, and sit in traffic.
 It doesn’t matter whether you’re an adult with autism or a parent of an autistic child, you can save a lot of time by attending online sessions.

-Another benefit of online therapy is the ability to participate in sessions from your own home, which can mean a lot to autistic children, because they can relax and be more comfortable getting help in their own environment.
+Another benefit of online therapy is the ability to participate in sessions from your own home, which can mean a lot to children with autism, because they can relax and be more comfortable while getting help in their own environment.

-A study on autism therapy by Stanford Medicine researchers, which used the behavioral method of Pivotal Response Treatment (PRT), found that this type of treatment becomes easier when applied online.
+A study on autism therapy by Stanford Medicine researchers, which used a behavioral method called Pivotal Response Treatment (PRT), found that this type of treatment becomes easier when applied online.